guirem/plugin-googlecast/docs/fr_FR/index.md

         * backdrop : no command
         * plex : play_media/play/stop/pause
 - value : chain of parameters separated by ',' (depending of command)
-- vol (optional, entre 1 et 100) : adjust volume for the command.
+- vol (optional, entre 1 et 100) : adjust volume for the command
 - sleep (optional) : add a break after end of command (in seconds)
-- uuid (optional) : redirect to other google cast uuid.
+- uuid (optional) : redirect to other google cast uuid in new thread (parallel processing).
 Useful when using sequences on several device.
+- nothread (optional) : if uuid provided, disable use of thread for parallel processing. (eg: nothread=1)

 ex web : app=web|cmd=load_url|vol=90|value='http://pictoplasma.sound-creatures.com',True,10
 ex TTS : cmd=tts|vol=100|value=Mon text a dire